marina6720/marina6720.github.io/en/arca_d_continuity_runtime2_en.md

 - which alternatives were rejected,
 - the relational context in which a decision was made,
 - what remains unfinished,
 - and which information is an original record rather than a later representation.

+Summaries can do more than merely discard information.
+By deciding what is compressed into a single narrative and what is placed into the context as an initial premise, a summary may also influence the direction from which re-entry begins.

 The first implemented component of Arca, the **Foreground Projection Module**, is one response to this problem.
 A foreground projection is not itself a canonical record.